-The Twining family originated from Gloucestershire, and often found employment in the weaving industry.
+The Twining family originated from Gloucestershire, where they frequently found employment in the weaving industry.
 Recession in the trade led Daniel Twining to migrate to London with his family in 1684.
-In 1706 his son, Thomas Twining (1675 – 1741), acquired Tom’s Coffee House on Deveraux Court, at the back of 216 Strand.
+His son, Thomas Twining (1675 – 1741), acquired Tom’s Coffee House on Deveraux Court, at the back of 216 Strand, in 1706.
 The shop was well-sited to serve the aristocracy.

 Thomas’s son, Daniel Twining, took over the business, and by 1749 was exporting tea to America.
-Between 1762 and 1782 the firm was run by Daniel’s widow, Mary Twining.
+The business was run by Daniel’s widow, Mary Twining, between 1762 and 1782.

-In 1782 Richard Twining took over the company’s management.
-In 1784 he advised the Prime Minister, William Pitt the Younger, to dramatically reduce the tax on tea to reduce smuggling.
+Richard Twining (1749 – 1824) took over management of the business from 1782.
+He advised the Prime Minister, William Pitt the Younger, to dramatically reduce the tax on tea in order to reduce smuggling in 1784.
 Tea sales subsequently quadrupled.

-In 1787 Twining introduced its current logo, reputedly the oldest commercial logo to be in continuous use since its inception.
+Twinings introduced its current logo, reputedly the oldest commercial logo to be in continuous use since its inception, from 1787.

-In an 1814 letter, Jane Austen revealed herself to be a Twining tea customer.
+Jane Austen revealed herself to be a Twinings tea customer in an 1814 letter.

-In 1838, Twining received a Royal Warrant from Queen Victoria.
+Twinings received a Royal Warrant from Queen Victoria in 1838.
 It has held a Royal Warrant from each successive British monarch ever since.

-The Twining bank struggled to compete as rivals grew larger, and in 1892 it was acquired by Lloyds Bank.
+The Twinings bank struggled to compete as rivals grew larger, and it was acquired by Lloyds Bank in 1892.

-Twining survived by keeping up with modern developments.
-Also, Twining & Co was fortunate in that family members who ran the company had all been excellent businessmen.
-Also, unlike many other tea companies, Twining’s never owned tea plantations, which meant that it wasn’t tied to its own producers, and could select the best tea crops each year.
+Twining & Co survived by keeping up with modern developments.
+Also, Twinings was fortunate in that all of the family members who had had controlled the business had been competent managers.
+Also, unlike many other tea companies, Twinings never owned tea plantations, which meant that it wasn’t tied to its own producers, and was free to select the best tea crops each year.

-Following the acquisition of the tea interests of Harrisons Crosfield of Bankside in 1916, a private company was incorporated as Twining Crosfield.
-The company had a share capital of £50,000.
-It was likely the second largest tea blending company after Brooke Bond.
+The tea interests of Harrisons Crosfield of Bankside were acquired in 1916.
+The merged business was registered as a private company called Twining Crosfield, with a share capital of £50,000.
+It was likely the second largest tea blending concern after Brooke Bond.

-In 1941 part of the Twinings shop and the entire back premises were destroyed by the Luftwaffe.
-Business continued throughout the war, although the damages necessitated that administration was relocated to Vincent Square in Westminster, followed by the Minories in the City of London, until the premises were rebuilt in 1953.
+Part of the Twinings shop and the entire back premises were destroyed during the Blitz in 1941.
+Business continued throughout the war, although the damage necessitated that administration was relocated to Vincent Square in Westminster, followed by the Minories in the City of London, until the premises were rebuilt in 1953.

-In 1952 Twining became a public company with a share capital of £400,000.
+Twinings became a public company with a share capital of £400,000 in 1952.
 The company employed a staff of 450, and had net assets of almost £525,000.
 Manufacturing premises were at Wellclose Square, with floorspace of over 42,000 sq ft.
 There were also smaller factories at Belfast and Staffordshire.
 As well as the Strand location, the company operated shops at Wigmore Street and William Street, Knightsbridge.

 Twinings undertook advertising for the first time in 1956.
 This move was prompted by the rise in sales of branded teas such as PG Tips.

-In 1964 Twining was acquired by Associated British Foods in a friendly takeover.
-ABF, controlled by George Weston, beat a hostile takeover from Beech-Nut Life Saver of New York, who bid almost £2 million.
-Beech-Nut had planned to merge Twining with its own Tetley Tea operation.
-ABF vowed to maintain the business as it had been run before.
+Twinings was subject to a friendly takeover by Associated British Foods in 1964.
+ABF, controlled by W G Weston (1898 – 1978), beat a hostile takeover from Beech-Nut Life Savers of New York, who bid almost £2 million.
+Beech-Nut had planned to merge Twinings with its own Tetley Tea operation.
+ABF vowed to allow Twinings to continue to operate independently.

-The main plant in southeast London was struggling to cope with demand.
-In 1966 production was relocated to a new plant in Andover, Hampshire that cost almost £3 million.
-Across seven acres, it was one of the most modern automated factories in the world, and employed 700 workers.
+The main factory in southeast London was struggling to cope with demand.
+Production was relocated to a new £3 million plant in Andover, Hampshire from 1966.
+The seven acre site contained one of the most modern automated factories in the world, and employed 700 workers.

-In 1970 an additional factory was opened at North Shields in the northeast of England.
+An additional factory was opened at North Shields in the North East of England from 1970.

-A dedicated marketing manager, Brynley Evans, was brought in from Rank Organisation.
-In 1973 he became managing director.
+A dedicated marketing manager, Brynley Evans (born 1940), was brought in from the Rank Organisation.
+Evans was appointed as managing director from 1973.

-By the 1970s Twining’s tea had strong sales overseas.
+Twinings tea had strong sales overseas by the 1970s.
 Japan and France were the leading export markets, whilst American sales continued to grow strongly, with a 55 percent rise between January and October 1971.
 Meanwhile the company gained distribution in British supermarkets with its speciality teas such as Earl Grey.

-By October 1974 Twining was the second largest supplier of black tea in Japan, with 32 percent of the market.
+Twinings was the second largest supplier of black tea in Japan by 1974, with 32 percent of the market.

-Company turnover in 1976 was over £18 million.
-Between 1969 and 1976, export sales more than quadrupled to £8 million, and Twining was exporting to over 80 countries.
+Company turnover was over £18 million in 1976.
+Export sales more than quadrupled to £8 million between 1969 and 1976, and Twinings tea was exported to over 80 countries.
 The company blended and packed 23 different types of tea.
-Twining was the biggest British buyer of tea from China.
-Twining supplied 26 percent of all the tea consumed in France.
+Twinings was the biggest British buyer of tea from China.
+Twinings supplied 26 percent of all the tea consumed in France.

-In 1980 Twining opened a $6 million tea manufacturing facility at Greensboro, North Carolina, its first such plant in America.
+Twinings opened a $6 million tea manufacturing facility at Greensboro, North Carolina from 1980.

-By 1983 annual export sales had reached £17 million.
-By this time Twining was a brand leader in Japan.
+Annual export sales had reached £17 million by 1983.
+Twinings was a brand leader in Japan by this time.

-By 1984 Twining was Britain’s largest exporter of tea to America.
+Twinings was the largest British exporter of tea to America by 1984.
 Earl Grey was the company’s bestseller worldwide.

-The Greensboro plant was closed in 2005, with the loss of 90 jobs.
+The Greensboro plant was closed with the loss of 90 jobs in 2005.

-In 2011 Twining closed their North Shields factory and halved the workforce at the Andover plant, and moved all export production to Swarzedz, Poland.
-Nearly 400 jobs were lost in Britain.
-Twining also applied to the European Union for €12 million in investment grants to assist with the relocation, but this was denied.
+Twinings closed the North Shields factory in 2011 and halved the workforce at the Andover plant.
+All export production was relocated to Swarzedz in Poland, with the loss of nearly 400 jobs in Britain.
+Twinings also applied to the European Union for €12 million in investment grants to assist with the relocation, but this was denied.